pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 `
 ```

+Parameters:
-- options
+- options (optional)
   - Type: Option<Vec<SubscriptionOptions>>
   - Subscription behavior configuration.
-Use None for no options.
+Pass None for no options.

 ### Create a subscription set

-Client-level SubscriptionSet across channels and/or channel groups.
+A client-level `SubscriptionSet` allows you to receive messages and events for all entities in the set.

 ```
 `// client-based, general-scoped